ReviewsPeripheralsCorsair Darkstar Wireless Review: Best MMO Gaming Mouse?

 Corsair Darkstar Wireless RGB – Expand the Possibilities

 Corsair’s Scimitar Elite RGB was Corsair’s last MMO/MOBA mouse.
-Fortunately, Corsair has moved on from that 2020 model, and the new Darkstar Wireless is an attempt to refresh these button-heavy pointers.
+Fortunately, Corsair has moved on from that 2020 model and the new Darkstar Wireless is an attempt to refresh these button-heavy pointers.
 At first appearance, this doesn’t even resemble an MMO mouse, much less the Scimitar.
 However, its 15 customizable inputs and six-button arrangement on the left side make it clear that it means business.

-Additionally, this new flagship has many advanced features, making the hefty price tag seem reasonable to those who can use them.
+Additionally, this new flagship has many advanced features, making the hefty price tag seem reasonable to those who can use it.
 Notably, the sensor is highly adjustable, the design is innovative and comfortable, and many extra features exist.
 I tested the Corsair Darkstar Wireless for a couple of weeks to see where it stands compared to other top-tier gaming mice.
 Read on to discover what sets it apart from the competition and where it falls short!

 Design